thebenkogan/chess/INSTALL.md

 camlimages

-(note: install everything if prompted with sudo apt install [DEPENDENCY] on Windows, or brew install [DEPENDENCY]) (note 2: if prompted to install a dependency with a number in the name, leave it out)
+(note: install everything if prompted with sudo apt install [DEPENDENCY] on Windows, or brew install [DEPENDENCY]) (note 2: if prompted to install a dependency with a number in the name, install it without the number)

 ## How to Play